hiway/yakrazor/README.md

 - Filtered and ranked based on your energy and context
 - System trains on your choices to suggest tasks that you're most likely to complete

+### Projects, Habits and Goals

+- Break large tasks into smaller chunks
+- Repeating tasks to build up to a habit or goal
+- Templates for recurring projects (such as growing vegetables)